MikeBLambert/cryptokeeper-server/README.md

 | /api/users/transactions | POST | `{ token: <bcrypt'd hash> }`, `{ user, currency, exchange, quantity }` | `{ _id, user, time, exchange, currency, price }`
 | /api/users/transactions | GET | `{ token: <bcrypt'd hash> }` | `{ time, exchange, currency, price }`
 | /api/leaderboard | GET | `{ token: <bcrypt'd hash> }` |List of top10 users as ranked by their asset holdings in USD. `{_id: currencies: [{ name, quantity }], accounts: { exchange, currencies: [ name, quantity ] }, user: [{ name, email, roles }]}` |

-## Setup/Installation Requirements
-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_
-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

-## Known Bugs
-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_

 ## Support and contact details
 _Please feel free to contact any member of **Definitely Not Robots** via Github:_